Welcome to the City of Broken Arrow’s Recycling site!

-Both pilot programs would reduce pick up to once per week instead of twice and discontinue the use of City-provided trash bags.
+Both pilot programs would reduce pick up to once per week instead of twice.
 The estimated cost for running the two pilots projects is $300,000, funded by the Broken Arrow Municipal Authority (BAMA).

 Current sanitation routes will determine who will be selected for the pilot, which is anticipated to begin sometime in early 2019.
 Please note that this is just a pilot to determine if curbside recycling is feasible in Broken Arrow, and if it is, recycling would be completely voluntary.

 Broken Arrow currently does not offer curbside recycling service, and the pilot program will help guide staff, the Committee and the City Council on future action steps regarding curbside recycling city-wide.